top of page

 Copyright Notice

-© 2025 United on the Rok.
+© 2025 United on the RoK Magazine.
 All rights reserved.
 All content, including but not limited to text, images, logos, and graphics, is the exclusive property of United on the Rok and is protected by copyright laws.
 Unauthorized use, reproduction, distribution, or modification of any materials from this site or publication, in whole or in part, is strictly prohibited without prior written permission from United on the Rok.
 Any violation of these terms will result in legal action.
 For permission inquiries, please contact unitedontherokmag@gmail.com

 Content of United on the RoK Magazine are not necessarily the official views of, or endorsed by, the United States Government, the Department of Defense, or Oriental Press.

 All content within United on the RoK Magazine and website are written by non-paid, volunteers within the military-connected communities across the RoK.
-Articles within United on the RoK Magazine are written independently and non-sponsored, with no monetary compensation or products received in exchange for author's opinions, reviews, or mention in the magazine or website.
+Articles within United on the RoK Mag are written independently and non-sponsored, with no monetary compensation or products received in exchange for author's opinions, reviews, or mention in the magazine or website.

 FOLLOW US